-A complaint may arise from any matter relating to a student's enrolment or membership of the ICAN Learn community [students, teachers and administrators].
+A complaint may arise from any matter relating to a student's enrolment or membership of the ICAN Learn community (students, trainers and administrators).

 Informal procedures are often successful in resolving a complaint, and it is always preferable to resolve problems that way.
-If you have a problem, then the first step is to speak to your teacher or make an appointment with an ICAN Learn Manager.
-Often areas of concern for students can be dealt with directly by the course teacher.
+If you have a problem, then the first step is to speak to your trainer or make an appointment with an ICAN Learn Manager.
+Often areas of concern for students can be dealt with directly by the course trainer.